Canadians brace for higher interest rates after years of cheap debt

 Canadians may already be feeling a squeeze.

 Canada's 5-year yield has soared more than 50 basis points to 1.47 percent since hawkish comments from top Bank of Canada officials last month.
-Royal Bank of Canada (RY.TO), the country's biggest bank, has already raised rates on fixed-term mortgages ahead of the central bank announcement.
+Royal Bank of Canada, the country's biggest bank, has already raised rates on fixed-term mortgages ahead of the central bank announcement.
 Mortgage rates are typically based on 5-year bonds.

 That is an important signal to Canadian households that their situation may be about to change, said Frances Donald, senior economist at Manulife Asset Management.